 It also features a USB port, although this is only useful for developing homebrew N64 games.

-Essentially, the Everdrive 64 X7 is a newer model of the V3.
+Essentially, the Everdrive 64 X7 and X5 are newer models of the V3 and V2.5.

 Does it store memory card saves?

 Yes, but not in the way you may think.

 The EverDrive 64 doesn’t (currently, at least) act as a memory card.
 You still need to have a memory card inserted into the controller for games that require it.

 However, you can back-up the data of your memory card to the EverDrive 64 (and transfer it back to the same or a different memory card).

 This is incredibly useful should your memory card ever becomes corrupted.

 Read my guide on ways to protect your N64 Controller Pak saves.